huggingface/node-question-answering/README.md

 You can choose to use the uncased version of DistilBERT instead.

-First download the uncased model:
+First, download the uncased model:
 ```bash
 npx question-answering download distilbert-uncased
 ```